 The offence will not operate retrospectively, and will carry a maximum penalty of 10 years` in prison.

-The bill also creates a new offence of `advocating terrorism` which would carry a maximum penalty of five years in jail.
+The proposed changes, which will go to parliament`s intelligence committee for review, also create a new offence of `advocating terrorism` which would carry a maximum penalty of five years` jail.

 It would apply to those who "intentionally counsel, promote, encourage or urge the doing of a terrorist act or the commission of a terrorism offence and the person is reckless as to whether another person will engage in or commit a terrorist act".